andycall/jQueryLearning/README.md

 jQueryLearning
 ==============

-This is jQuery learning course for black locust tree
+This is a jQuery learning course for black locust tree